Egg Freezing: Helping You to Take Control of Your Fertility & Future

 Conception using donor sperm

 Single women, same sex female couples, and couples affected by a severe male factor infertility may be interested in the facts about IUI (Intra-Uterine Insemination) or IVF (In Vitro Fertilization) using donor sperm.
 Sperm can be donated by a “known donor” (for example a friend) or alternatively from a clinic recruited sperm donor.
 There are many factors to consider when using donated sperm, including related Victorian legislation.
+This may be an option for you to think about now, rather than freezing your eggs.
+It is also an option for you to consider down the track, if your circumstances change and you want to conceive using your frozen eggs but don’t have a partner.

 What are the costs of egg freezing?